Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Dimension of the attractor

+using the chain rule and (\ref{eq-pro}) in the last step.
+The proof is finished by an application of the Birkhoff Ergodic Theorem. \end{proof}

+In order to apply Theorem~\ref{thmHS} we need the assumption of total irreducibility.
+It is achieved with the help of the following lemma.

-\begin{lem} Let $\Ak$ be a finite set of matrices in $GL_2(\R)$, and let $\Phi$ be the IFS induced by $\Ak$ on the projective line $\RP^1$.
-If $\Phi$ satisfies the strong exponential separation condition on a nonempty set, then $\mathcal{A}$ is strongly Diophantine.
+\begin{lem} Let $\A$ be a finite set of $SL_2(\R)$ matrices having a strictly invariant multicone $U$, and let $\Phi_\A$ be the associated IFS on $U$.
+If the attractor of $\Phi_\A$ is not a singleton (equivalently, not all attracting fixed points of $\varphi_A$, $A\in \A$, coincide), then either

-{\rm (ii)} Let $\Ak$ be a finite set of matrices in $SL_2(\R)$, and let $\Phi$ be the IFS induced by $\Ak$ on the projective line $\RP^1$.
-Then $\Phi$ satisfies the strong exponential separation condition on a set containing at least three points if and only if $\mathcal{A}$ is strongly Diophantine. \end{lem}

-\begin{proof} (i) This is a special case of Proposition~\ref{prop-Dioph2}, since exponential separation for the induced action on a subset of $\RP^1$ is equivalent to that for the induced action on a subset of the circle.

-(ii) One direction, that the strong exponential separation for $\Phi$ implies the strong Diophantine property for $\Ak$, follows from (i).
-For the converse, we refer to \cite[Lemma 2.5]{HS2017}, which says that $SL_2(\R)$ is quantitatively separated by the action on three points of $\RP^1$. \end{proof}